canwe/blog/_posts/2012-09-27-walking-from-pier-39-to-golden-gate-bridge-photos.md

  [4]: http://www.bbc.co.uk/news/magazine-15125287 "6 ways to never lost in a city again"
  [5]: http://veerasundar.com/blog/wp-includes/images/smilies/icon_smile.gif

-Jokes aside, I continued to walk and after crossing the steep road, the Golden Gate bridge came into my view along with the distance that I still had to cover.
-You can also see the **Fort Mason center **in the front.
+Jokes aside, I continued to walk and after crossing theÂ steepÂ road, the Golden Gate bridge came into my view along with the distance that I still had to cover.
+You can also see theÂ **Fort Mason centerÂ **in the front.

 [![][7]][7]